QuantEcon/lecture-python.myst/lectures/newton_method.md

         \end{pmatrix}
 $$

+for this particular question.

 #### A Graphical Exploration

-Since our problem is only two dimensional, we can use graphical analysis to visualize and help understand the problem.
+Since our problem is only two-dimensional, we can use graphical analysis to visualize and help understand the problem.

 Our first step is to define the excess demand function